Skip to main content

 Overview

 The Node.js v20 Runtime enables you to build and deploy serverless functions using the Node.js v20 environment.
-This runtime provides access to Node.js core modules and allows you to include additional npm packages by uploading a zip file containing your function code and dependencies.
+This runtime provides access to the QuickNode SDK, popular packages and web3 libraries, as well as the Node.js core modules.

 Available Packages